DrTol/pressure_loss_calculator-Matlab/README.md

 - Diskin MH.
 The limits of applicability of the Hazen-Williams formula.
 La Houille Blanche 1960;6: p.
 720-726.
 - Liou CP.
 Limitations and proper use of the Hazen-Williams equation.
 Journal of Hydraulic Engineering 1998; 124(9): p.
 951-954.
 - Colebrook CF. & White CM.
 Experiments with fluid friction in roughened pipes.
 Proceedings of the Royal Society A - Mathematical, Physical & Engineering Sciences 1937; p.
 367-381.
-- Asker M.,Turgut OE., & Coban MT.
+- Asker M.,Turgut OE.& Coban MT.
 A review of non iterative friction factor correlations for the calculation of pressure drop in pipes.
 Bitlis Eren Univ J Sci & Technol 2014; 4(1): 8 p.
+- Genić S.,Arandjelović I.,Kolendić P.,Jarić M.,Budimir N.&Genić M. A Review of explicit approximations of Colebrook’s equation.
+FME Transactions 2011; 39: p.
+67-71.